-As set out in respect of questions 2 and 5, the acquisition of "sensitive land" by an overseas person requires consent under the OI Act.
-Residential land is included in the definition of "sensitive land", so that residential properties and land may only be acquired by foreign investors in very limited circumstances.
+As set out in respect of questions 2 and 5, the acquisition of "sensitive land" by an overseas person requires consent under the OLAct.

+Residential land is included in the definition of "sensitive land".
+Residential properties and land may only be acquired by foreign investors in very limited circumstances.
+The consent options that are applicable will depend on the type of residential land the foreign investor intends to acquire (including whether or not the residential land includes otherwise sensitive land) and the purpose of the investment.
+The consent options for foreign investors to acquire residential land are described broadly as follows: